shenjianzhang/shenjianzhang.github.io/index.md

 Developed a straightforward and time-saving method for simulating PEGS induced by earthquakes and made an application on the 2011 Tohoku Mw9.1 earthquake.

 - **2016.10 - present**, *A finite frequency method for receiver function based on perturbation theory.*
-Advisor: Prof. Frederik Tilmann and Dr. Rongjian Wang, wording with Dr. Kai Deng at Chengdu University of Technology.
+Advisor: Prof. Frederik Tilmann and Dr. Rongjian Wang, working with Dr. Kai Deng at Chengdu University of Technology.
 Developing the method of finite frequency receiver function using variation method.

 - **2015.09 - 2016.10**, *The finite frequency effect on receiver function inversion method.*